 House prices suffer under both the House and Senate plans.
 The tax law changes significantly reduce the value of the mortgage interest deduction, or MID, and property tax deductions, which are capitalized in current house prices.
-Also, the higher mortgage rates that result from the higher deficits and debt under the plans weaken housing demand.
-Both plans reduce the value of the MID by doubling the standard deduction, significantly reducing the number of households that itemize and thus take advantage of the MID.
-The House plan also limits the deduction for property taxes up to \$10,000, while the Senate plan does away with the property tax deduction altogether.
+In particular, both plans reduce the value of the MID by doubling the standard deduction and thus significantly reducing the number of households that itemize and take advantage of the MID.
+They also limit the deduction for property taxes up to \$10,000, while the House goes further by roughly halving the amount of mortgage debt on which taxpayers can deduct interest.
+Also, the higher mortgage rates that result from the higher budget deficits and debt under the plans weaken housing demand.

-Considering all of this, the hit to national house prices is estimated to be as much as 5%.
-The impact on house prices is much greater for higher-priced homes, especially in parts of the country where incomes are higher and there are thus a disproportionate number of itemizers, and where homeowners have big property tax bills.8 The Northeast Corridor, South Florida, big midwestern cities, and the West Coast will suffer the biggest price declines (see Chart 1).
-Counties such as Westchester NY, Cook IL and Delaware PA will experience double-digit price declines.
+Considering all of this, the hit to national house prices under the House plan is estimated to be near 4% at the peak of their impact in summer 2019 and closer to 3% under the Senate plan.
+That is, national house prices will be approximately 3% to 4% lower than they would have been if there were no tax legislation.
+The impact on house prices is much greater for higher-priced homes, especially in parts of the country where incomes are higher and there are thus a disproportionate number of itemizers, and where homeowners have big mortgages and property tax bills.8 The Northeast Corridor, South Florida, big midwestern cities, and the West Coast will suffer the biggest price declines (see Chart 1).
+Counties such as Essex NJ, Westchester NY, Cook IL, and Delaware PA could see house prices reduced by as much as 10% compared with what they would have been otherwise.

 The impact on the broader national economy of the higher stock prices and lower house prices is largely a wash.
 The principal channel through which changing asset prices impact growth is on consumer spending via the wealth effect-the change in spending due to a change in wealth.
-Stock wealth rises a bit more than housing wealth declines because of the tax law changes, but the housing wealth effect is currently a bit larger than the stock wealth effect.9
+Stock wealth rises somewhat more than housing wealth declines due to the tax law changes, but the housing wealth effect is currently a bit larger than the stock wealth effect.9